joe-speedboat/workshop.container/20 Container Orchestration.md

 But others spent a lot of attention to this problem.
 Slightly and silent, [Ranger products](https://rancher.com/) found their way to European on-prem Kubernetes cluster setups.

-And incredible fast, they started developing a hyperconverged OpenSource soluti
+And incredible fast, they started developing a hyperconverged OpenSource VM and Container management platform.
+End of Mai 2021, they reached the first release target: https://github.com/harvester/harvester/releases

+I che at it and it is very promising and l